-to the website of the Institute for Sustainable Irrigation and Water Management in Rural Areas at the Ostfalia University of Applied Sciences and its supporting association.
+to the Institute for Sustainable Irrigation and Water Management in Rural Areas website at the Ostfalia University of Applied Sciences and its supporting association (FNBW).

-Suderburg is located centrally in the largest part of Germany where agricultural land being irrigated in northeastern Lower Saxony.
-50% of the irrigated farmland in Germany is located in Lower Saxony, 25% in Northeast Lower Saxony itself.
+Suderburg is located centrally in the largest part of Germany where agricultural land is being irrigated in northeastern Lower Saxony.
+50% of the irrigated farmland in Germany is located in Lower Saxony and 25% in Northeast Lower Saxony itself.
 Activities of research institutions and professional organizations are mainly focused in this region, as well as irrigation technology companies, engineering offices and users.
 By establishing an appropriate research infrastructure, the various activities can be concentrated in Suderburg.
-This will result in synergies and real interdisciplinary cooperation as well as competencies being gathered from outside the region in Suderburg, resulting in a significant contribution to the development of the region.
+This will result in synergies and real interdisciplinary cooperation as well as competencies being gathered from outside the region in Suderburg, resulting in a significant contribution to the region’s development.